23 Jan Chiapas: San Cristóbal de las Casas

 After a few hours, we walked to the main street with the nice shops and restaurants, called Guadalupe, and stood upon this super cute place with many vegetarian dishes, fresh pressed juices and croissants.
 I took a croissant with cheese, Hilde and Lisse a burrito with vegetables.
 It was very delicious!

 After lunch, we walked to the Templo Ex-Convento de Santo Domingo de Guzmán (what a name!) on a square, and we saw this small handicraft market.
-A little look before checking out the church.
 We ended up staying here for almost two hours I think, and bought lotsssss of jewelry as presents for friends and ourselves 🙂

 This was the Catedral de San Cristóbal de las Casas.
 It is constructed around 1530, and located on the main square.
 The plaza in front of the cathedral is always full of people and apparently a representative of the city.